North Korea photos suggest new solid-fuel missile designs | New Country 923

 “The Pukguksong-3 is definitely new,” he said in an email to the AP.

-The diagram suggests it might be designed to fly farther and to be launched from protective canisters, which allow missiles to be transported more easily and makes them more difficult to locate and destroy in advance.
+The missile might be designed to fly farther and to be launched from protective canisters, which allow missiles to be transported more easily and makes them more difficult to locate and destroy in advance.
 Solid-fuel engines add to that difficulty because they allow for quicker launches than liquid-fuel missiles.
+It could possibly also boost the North’s submarine-launched missile capabilities.

 North Korea successfully tested the submarine-launched Pukguksong-1 in August last year.
 It then followed up with a successful test of the land-based Pukguksong-2 in February this year.
 Both are believed to have intermediate ranges that could target Japan and the U.S. bases there but not the mainland United States.